m8pple/langproc_2014_cw/spec.md

 this order during testing.
 You are welcome (and encouraged) to add extra command line options as appropriate.

+The target language is C89, i.e. classic C where variables can only appear at the beginning of a scope ([hat tip to @OJFord](https://github.com/m8pple/langproc_2014_cw/issues/2)).

 The target architecture is ARM, little-endian.
 In terms of instruction set, you can assume at least ARM9 (though it really shouldn't matter for what you are doing).